cysouw/diathesis/text/c04_reflexive.md

 **Notes**

-The verb *stoßen* 'to push' has an interesting change in preferred prepositional adjunct between non-reflexive [@Next a] and reflexive usage [@Next b], in accordance to the verb semantics.
+The verb *stoßen* 'to push' has an interesting change in preferred prepositional adjunct between non-reflexive [@next a] and reflexive usage [@next b], in accordance to the verb semantics.
 Pushing something else will normally result in a movement, e.g. into or out of somewhere.
 Conversely, pushing oneself will typically be against something.
-The 'Zustandspassiv' (see Section X) again changes the direction of movement and accordingly the preposition [@Next c].
-However, these conventional implicatures can be changed by a suitable context [@Next d,e].
+The 'Zustandspassiv' (see Section X) again changes the direction of movement and accordingly the preposition [@next c].
+However, these conventional implicatures can be changed by a suitable context [@next d,e].

 :::ex
 a.
 Er stößt mich in den Teich.